Vintage High Chair

 Disclosure: This post contains affiliate links.
 Click here for my full disclosure policy.

 My little ones just started summer camp and I admit that I can’t remember the last time it’s ever been so quiet around here.
 It’s allowing me to be extremely productive but I also miss those loud crazy kids of mine!
 I hope everyone is having a happy and safe start to the summer.
 I only mention this because with them being out all day, I was able to borrow my daughter’s teddy bear to take photos.
 All without worrying about her trying to steal it back mid shot. hehe In addition to my daughter’s teddy bear I found this adorable flag pennant banner here.

 Also, since we removed the original straps, a replacement high chair seat belt / safety hardness was ordered.
 This will be going home with my customer as well to make sure her grandson is safe and belted in when using the high chair.

 If you’re curious or interested in learning more about the paint line and it’s safety aspects you can read more here.
-If you’re more than curious and would like to see the actual MSDS sheets you can find them here (in the technical stuff section).
+For the technical stuff, you can see the actual MSDS sheets here (in the technical stuff section).

 I’ll be sharing this post at these fabulous link parties.

 Don’t Forget – Follow Just the Woods and Share this post to Inspire others :